ChrisCompton/rustwebapp/README.md

 ## Install Postgresql

-I recommened using this Docker image https://github.com/sameersbn/docker-postgresql and using a Makefile like this.
+I recommend using this Docker image https://github.com/sameersbn/docker-postgresql and using a Makefile like this.

 ````make
 all: build